helixml/helix/charts/helix-controlplane/README.md

 ## Setup Keycloak

 Helix uses keycloak for authentication.
 If you have one already, you can skip this step.
-Otherwise, to install one through Helm ([chart info](https://bitnami.com/stack/keycloak/helm), [repo](https://github.com/bitnami/charts/tree/main/bitnami/keycloak/#installing-the-chart)).
+Otherwise, to install one through Helm ([chart info](https://bitnami.com/stack/keycloak/helm), [repo](https://github.com/bitnami/charts/tree/main/bitnami/keycloak/#installing-the-chart)), do this:

-Some of the values
+Some of the values:

 ```bash
 helm upgrade --install keycloak oci://registry-1.docker.io/bitnamicharts/keycloak \